MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-notification-bot.md

 > [!TIP]
 > [GitHub codespaces](https://github.com/features/codespaces) offers the free plan up to a fixed amount of usage every month.
 If you need to free up the space, go to [github.com/codespaces](https://github.com/codespaces) and delete the codespaces that you no longer need.

-To use codespaces for creating a Teams notification bot:
+To create a Teams notification bot with codespaces, follow the steps:

 <a href="https://github.com/codespaces/new?hide_repo_select=true&ref=dol%2Fcodespaces&repo=348288141&machine=basicLinux32gb&devcontainer_path=.devcontainer%2Fnotification-codespaces%2Fdevcontainer.json&location=WestUs2" target="_blank"><img src="https://github.com/codespaces/badge.svg" alt="Open hello-world tab in GitHub Codespaces"></a>